Risk Factors Dashboard

 7

 From time to time, we also make minority investments in companies, mainly in the beauty industry, including through our New Incubation Ventures, the strategic early-stage investment and incubation arm of our Company.
-In some cases, we have acquired the remaining interests (e.g., Have & Be Co.
+For some of our historical minority investments, we have acquired the remaining interests (e.g., Have & Be Co.
 Ltd. (i.e. Dr.Jart+) and DECIEM).
-We have several minority investments including a company based in India that manufactures, markets and sells Ayurvedic skin care and other products under the Forest Essentials brand name, primarily in India.
+We have several minority investments as of June 30, 2026, including a company based in India that manufactures, markets and sells Ayurvedic skin care and other products under the Forest Essentials brand name, primarily in India, for which we have signed an agreement, subject to regulatory approvals, to acquire the remaining interest, as well as an investment in a luxury skin care brand, with proprietary formulas designed to support skin repair and resilience at the cellular level.

 Social Impact and Sustainability

 We continue to integrate social impact and sustainability into our strategy and business operations.
+Our social impact and sustainability initiatives help drive innovation, growth and operational efficiency across the business and within our brand portfolio, including through ingredient and packaging innovation and efforts to reduce cost and waste.
 Our social impact and sustainability initiatives help drive innovation, growth and efficiency across the business and within our brand portfolio.
-These initiatives also aim to foster employee engagement and build consumer trust and loyalty.
+Our initiatives also aim to enhance employee engagement and strengthen consumer trust and loyalty.

-The Nominating and ESG Committee of our Board of Directors has oversight responsibility for our Company’s environmental, social and governance (“ESG”) activities and practices, including citizenship and sustainability matters.
-Our social impact and sustainability efforts are led by our President and Chief Executive Officer.
-Our social impact and sustainability efforts are led by our Executive Chairman and our President and Chief Executive Officer.
+The Nominating and ESG Committee of our Board of Directors has oversight responsibility for our Company’s social impact and sustainability activities and practices, including citizenship and sustainability matters.
+Our social impact and sustainability efforts are led by our Chief Sustainability Officer and Chief Value Chain Officer, under the oversight of our President and Chief Executive Officer.
+Other members of senior management, together with employees across the organization, help to drive our strategic initiatives concerning social impact and sustainability.
 Other members of senior management, along with employees across the organization, help to drive our strategic initiatives concerning social impact and sustainability.

 Additional information related to our social impact and sustainability matters can be found at www.elcompanies.com.